TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 # My Personal Feelings #

 **I really love these!** They all show a desire by the community to unify under one banner, recognizable and empowering.
 All of them evoke the familiar rainbow flag, and add something that can be noticed, understood, and talked about.
-That kind of passion and creativity makes me happy; it's what has grown and centered this community for so many years.
+That kind of enthusiasm and creativity makes me happy; it's what has grown and centered this community for so many years.

 While there is something delightful and powerful about the idea of continuing to add stripes and chevrons to the rainbow flag, I personally feel like that isn't the best direction to head with this.

 I'm also concerned about the **omissions**.
-None of these represent various oppressed minorities within the GSM community, such as Asian-American & Native-American people, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, plural systems, et cetera.
+None of these represent various oppressed minorities within the GSM community, such as Asian-American & Native-American people, various GSM peoples worldwide whose governments oppress them for being GSM, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, plural systems, et cetera.

 To add all these to a progress pride flag, each with one or more specific stripes highlighting that oppressed subgroup, will only continue to make any subgroup not on the flag feel even more oppressed and unrepresented, and might end up making the flag difficult to understand and reproduce.
 For that reason, I don't think that adding subgroup-specific flag elements is the best direction.